Pre-Screening

 BM Music for New Media

-- Attend a 20-minute interview either in person at Peabody or remotely over Zoom, during which you will be required to break down and analyze one or more of your compositions, either by soloing and highlighting MIDI parts on your DAW, or by playing the parts live on your main instrument.
-In addition you will be asked to demonstrate live at least elementary piano/keyboard skills—so have your keyboard and DAW ready to go!
+• Attend a 20-minute interview either in person at Peabody or remotely over Zoom, during which you will be required to break down and analyze one or more of your compositions by 1) soloing and highlighting MIDI parts in your DAW or notation program and 2) discussing your creative and compositional process.
+You may also be asked to demonstrate keyboard skills through playing parts of your composition on a keyboard instrument.

 MM Film and Game Scoring